MyDecisive/.github/profile/README.md

 <div align="center">

-### We are the only open-source, stateful, on-the-wire control and automation plane built natively on OpenTelemetry.
+### We are building the only open-source, stateful, on-the-wire control and automation plane built natively on OpenTelemetry.

 </div>